-This handbook is designed to outline the MATESL degree requirements and program expectations for MA students.
+This handbook is designed to outline the MATESL degree requirements and program expectations for MA students entering the program in Fall 2022.
 It mirrors the program website at https://english.arizona.edu/ma-tesl, to which you should refer for up-to-date information.